• Youtube

 Creation Matters and Me by Audrey Danaher

-Once in a while something catches your attention, and you know you want to be involved in some way.
+Once in a while, something catches your attention, and you know you want to be involved in some way.
 Such was my response when I heard about Creation Matters @ Redeemer.
 Having participated in numerous committees and work groups over the years, I decided to take a sabbatical for a while, but Creation Matters piqued my interest.
 My decision to join the group was the right one for me.

 I am drawn to the belief — the fact — that we are all connected and interdependent.
 Everything that happens impacts everything else.
 The global pandemic made this essential truth glaringly obvious and shone a light on both the resilience and fragility of our planet.
 What drew me to Creation Matters was the opportunity to explore and reflect on our place in this wondrous world and how we can be good stewards in working together to protect and sustain our common home- a home many of us have taken for granted and ignored.